HMiard/Blackwater-S/README.md

 resources and the bootstrap jar.
 Java 1.8.0_25 at least is needed, or you will need to adapt the source-code.

-**IMPORTANT** : the ant build uses IntelliJ IDEA's javac2, so you will need to install IntelliJ and update the *idea.home* constant in the build.properties file, or download the javac2 jar and change the following line in the build.xml file :
-``<property name="javac2.home" value="${idea.home}/lib"/>``

 Quick documentation
 ==============